Moselle: winery tour

 Prices are per person.

-- 5 nights accommodation with breakfast (1 x Wine Hotel in Mertesdorf, 3 x Wineries, 1 x City Hotel in Koblenz)
+- 5 nights accommodation with breakfast (1 x Wine Hotel in Mertesdorf, 3 x Wineries or guest houses, 1 x City Hotel in Koblenz)

 - Rooms always with shower and WC